matthieuriolo/rivetsjs-stdlib/README.md

 #### toMoment
-Returns the momentjs object representing of the given JS Date. (use this method afterwards with the function `map`)
+Returns the momentjs object representing of the given JS Date. (use this method afterwards with the formatter `map`)

 - target: Date
 - return: momentjs